 The Company has entered into property lease on its investment properties (defined as building and furniture fittings) portfolio.
-The Company has determined, based on an evaluation of the terms and conditions of the arrangements, such as the lease term not constituting a substantial portion of the economic life of the commercial property, that it retains all the significant risks and rewards of ownership of these properties and accounts for the contracts as operating leases.
+The Company has determined, based on an evaluation of the terms and conditions of the arrangements, such that it retains all the significant risks and rewards of ownership of these properties and accounts for the contracts as operating leases.
 Refer to Note 18 for further details.